catalyst-cloud/catalystcloud-docs/source/load-balancer/tls-termination.rst

 ###############

-In this section, we cover how to use openstack tools to create a loadbalancer that will handle TLS termination for your instances.
+In this section, we cover how to use openstack tools to create a loadbalancer which will handle TLS termination for your webservers.

 ***************
 Assumptions